 When you first bring home a leg press machine, make sure you have allowed room for strength increases.
 400 pounds may be plenty when you start.
 But as you grow stronger with leg presses, as part of an overall organized program, you may find yourself surpassing the limits of your machine if you have not allowed for extra weight.

 The machine should do the work of supporting you, while you do the work of lifting the weights.

-No matter how much you pay for a leg press machine, whether it is a bargain unit or a commercial grade behemoth, it needs to provide support in order to keep you safe.
+No matter how much you pay for a leg press machine, whether it is a bargaining unit or a commercial-grade behemoth, it needs to provide support in order to keep you safe.

 Support includes padding, but it can also mean safety lockouts that support the weight and prevent you from being injured.